Rigidflame/firebase-passport-login/README.md

 *Note: Firebase Passport Login uses Anonymous login interally to create a secure communication line between a Firebase Passport Login client and server.*

+### 2. Set up the Security Rules in your Firebase
+We've included proper security rules for using Firebase Passport Login under `/server/security-rules.json`, make sure to apply these to your Firebase.
+This is extremely important for keeping user tokens secure!

-### 2. Include Firebase and Firebase Passport Login on our client
+### 3. Include Firebase and Firebase Passport Login on our client

     <script type='text/javascript' src='https://cdn.firebase.com/js/client/1.0.11/firebase.js'></script>
     <script type='text/javascript' src='client/firebase-passport-login.js'></script>

-### 3. Create a new FirebasePassportLogin on your Client
+### 4. Create a new FirebasePassportLogin on your Client
 If you've used Firebase Simple Login, the next JavaScript snippet will look very familiar.

     var ref = new Firebase('https://<Your Firebase>.firebaseio.com/');